Permania: Drilling Activity Update - January 24th, 2017

 Since the Permian is the crown jewel of United States onshore portfolio, it will be the focus of this initial update.
 Going forward the analysis will also show WoW and MoM changes at the operator, contractor and county-level.
 The drilling rig count ("Rigs") used include all horizontal and directional rigs (unconventional) drilling oil and gas well in the area highlighted in the map below.

-As of January 24, 2017 there were 249 rigs operating in the Permian with the largest number contracted to Concho Resources (NYSE:COG), which currently has 19 rigs running in the basin, or 8% of the total.
+As of January 24, 2017 there were 249 rigs operating in the Permian with the largest number contracted to Concho Resources (NYSE:CXO), which currently has 19 rigs running in the basin, or 8% of the total.
 From a contractor perspective, Helmerich & Payne Inc. (NYSE:HP) has continued to dominate the basin with a total of 53 rigs running, representing 21% of the total.

 From a sub-market perspective, the rig count is relatively evenly split between the Delaware and Midland basins with 128 (51%) and 121 (49%) running in each, respectively.